samsipe/nvidia-gpu-stock-checker/README.md

 ## Customization

-Edit the `config.py` file to change:
+Edit the [config.py](config.py) file to change:
-- Target GPU model
+- Target GPU model `TARGET_GPU`
-- Monitoring URL
+- Monitoring URL `NVIDIA_URL` (link to a product search on Newegg)
-- Other configuration options
+- This can be modified to check the stock of any item on Newegg